niklasnolte/niklasnolte.github.io/about.md

 ### Papers
 *Last update: Feb 01, 2024*

 While at CERN and MIT, I was part of a large experimental physics collaboration, LHCb, which jointly publishes everything.
 I did not have significant contributions to the papers individually, but I was part of the team that developed the software and algorithms to be able to collect the data in the first place.
-This makes my [Scholar](https://scholar.google.com/citations?user=5elJ_uIAAAAJ&hl=de) page a little wonky, therefore I keep track here, where I actually worked on "the final product".
+This makes my [Scholar](https://scholar.google.com/citations?user=5elJ_uIAAAAJ&hl=de) page a little wonky, therefore I keep track here, where I actually did a significant chunk of the things presented.
 - From Neurons to Neutrons: A Case Study in Interpretability (submitted to ICML, not yet public)
 - [Salsa Fresca: Angular Embeddings and Pre-Training for ML Attacks on Learning With Errors](https://arxiv.org/abs/2402.01082) (submitted to ICML)
 - [DiSK: A Diffusion Model for Structured Knowledge](https://arxiv.org/abs/2312.05253) (submitted to ICML)